nerves-project/nerves_system_grisp2/README.md

 2. Create a test Nerves project or try `circuits_quickstart` to use it.
 3. Build the project with `mix firmware`.
 Then run `mix firmware.image` to get an image file.
-4. gzip the image file and copy to a FAT-formatted MicroSD card
+4. gzip the image file and copy to a FAT-formatted MicroSD card.
 6. Connect the GRiSP2's USB port to your computer and open up a terminal session (115200 8N1).
 7. Boot the GRiSP2 and press a key to break into the bootloader.